Kinetic Equilibrium Prediction at TCV using RAPTOR and FBT: Experimental validation

 \subsection{Negative-triangularity L-mode scenario with SF divertor target}

-Fig. \ref{fig:83575:a4_report_paper24} shows the pre-shot simulation of shot \#83575, an upper negative triangularity (NT) L-mode plasma with up to $460\kilo\watt$ of NBI-1 power.
+Fig. \ref{fig:83575:a4_report_paper24} shows the pre-shot simulation (with model P2) of shot \#83575, an upper negative triangularity (NT) L-mode plasma with up to $460\kilo\watt$ of NBI power.
 The plasma starts in PT-LSN configuration during the current ramp-up and overshoot, then transitions to an upper NT with snowflake divertor (SF) shape at $t = 0.7\second$ \cite{fevrier_iaea_2025} (see Fig. \ref{fig:legend_coils_polview} for the SF shape).
-An electron confinement